jon-harper/OmniBox-docs/docs/bom.md

 | [:material-cart: Mean Well LRS-350][bom_lrs350]   | Most Creality Ender-series printers use the LRS-350-24.  |
 | [:material-cart: Mean Well RSP-500][bom_rsp500]   | **(Beta)** RSP-500-24 is used in the Ender 5 Plus.       |

-### :material-alpha-t-box: :material-alpha-c-box-outline: CPU Trays and :material-alpha-p-box: :material-alpha-d-box-outline: Display Panels
+### CPU Trays and Display Panels

 Most configurations use a display and many have an SBC, such as a Raspberry Pi.
-See the git [`Trays/CPU`][git_cpu] and [`Panels/Display`][git_display] folders for mounting information specific to your CPU tray and display panel.
+See the [:material-git:`Trays/CPU`][git_cpu] and [:material-git:`Panels/Display`][git_display] folders for mounting information specific to your CPU tray and display panel.

 ### Other Supported Parts